overlookmotel/stream-gen/README.md

 The two parts work together to test that a transfer of data has been completed without altering the data.

-Let's say you are testing a lossless compression component.
+Let's say you are testing a lossless compression component:

 ```
 Input -> Compress -> Decompress -> Output